 - a.
 The hazard shall be reduced to a level equal to, or less than, the pre-development hazard: - b.
 Any risk of personal injury resulting from the alteration shall be eliminated or minimized; and - c.
 The hazard area and buffers shall be replanted with native vegetation sufficient to minimize the hazard. - 3.
 All restoration plans shall include a detailed estimate of the cost for implementation of the restoration plan. - E. Site investigations.
 The director is authorized to make site inspections and take such actions as are necessary to enforce this chapter.
 The director shall present proper credentials and make a reasonable effort to contact any property owner before entering onto private property. - F. Penalties.
 Any development carried out contrary to the provisions of this chapter shall constitute a public nuisance and may be enjoined as provided by the statutes of the State of Washington.
-Enforcement of this chapter and the imposition of penalties for violations of this chapter shall be as provided for in Chapter 1.26 BIMC; provided, that in addition to the civil penalties provided for in BIMC 1.26.090, an additional penalty shall be imposed on any person, party, firm, corporation, property owner, or other legal entity who fails to complete a required restoration plan, who conducts any disturbance (including cutting vegetation) of a critical area or its associated buffer in violation of this chapter, or who is otherwise in violation of this chapter, including a violation of BIMC 16.20.090.E.
-For such violations, the additional penalty shall be in the amount equal to 200% of the cost of restoration as approved under a restoration plan pursuant to Subsections (C) and (D) above; provided that the minimum amount of the additional penalty shall be \$2,500.
+Enforcement of this chapter and the imposition of penalties for violations of this chapter shall be as provided for in Chapter 1.26 BIMC; provided, that in addition to the civil penalties provided for in BIMC 1.26.090, an additional penalty shall be imposed on any person, party, firm, corporation, property owner, or other legal entity who fails to complete a required restoration plan, who conducts any disturbance (including cutting or removing vegetation) of a critical area or its associated buffer in violation of this chapter, or who is otherwise in violation of this chapter, including a violation of BIMC 16.20.090.E.
+For such violations, the additional penalty shall be in the amount equal to 200% of the cost of restoration as approved under a restoration plan pursuant to Subsections (C) and (D) above for a minor violation and a minimum of \$2,500 for a major violation.; provided that the minimum amount of the additional penalty shall be \$2,500.
+The director shall determine whether the disturbance is a minor or major violation.
 Any person, party, firm, corporation, or other legal entity who knowingly and willfully refuses to complete a required restoration pursuant to Subsections (C) and (D) above shall be guilty of a misdemeanor punishable by not more than 30 days in jail and/or not more than a \$1,000 fine.